brett092304/consept-cpp-point-of-sales-with-wxWidgets/README.md

 # cpp-program

-This program is consept point-of-sales application that si build with the wxWidgets Library
+This program is consept point-of-sales application that is built with the wxWidgets Library. wxWidgets Library **not** included.